This Poet's Corner

 “I know.
 Don’t you just hate it--

-that the beach is free, and all?
+That the beach is free, for just anyone and all?

-I love the pricey chairs though.
+I love the chairs though- a pretty penny, were they?

 You’ll need side tables or something

-for drinks and all, won’t you?”
+For drinks and all, won’t you?”

 “Too much bother, Dear,

-and we never leave the patio--
+And we never leave the patio--

-drags sand in you know.
+Drags sand in you know.

 We’re only down for July anyway.